|Hooray, John finally got to Wave 3!|

 |Titles I swear exist.
 And he's a bigggggg jerk too!|

 There's also a member of our local meta who uses the QS title as part of his Intel Sweep flotilla, and it's annoying and great.
 It's a great potential spot for a Toryn/Bomber Command Center, too, just staying into the range when you need it.
 Basically, I know everyone defaults to the Bright Hope, but the QS is definitely worth it too, especially if you only have 1 point.

 Most of the builds Eric talked about work here too.
 BCC/Boosted Comms or Comms Net work just like on Gozantis.
 I can understand not taking Boosted Comms to try to get points in, just be aware that you're getting close to the action... where GR-75s DON'T fully want to be.
 They want to be on the outskirts, but still able to affect the battlefield from where they're at (Through Comms Net or Boosted Comms/Bomber Command Center).

 The Combat GR-75 has dice in the front (why not in the sides?
-Because Ackbar exists and some joker would make a list with Ackbar and 20 of the stupid things, ruining Armada forever.
+Because Ackbar exists and some joker would make a list with Ackbar and rush the 2 of them forward, throwing more damage than they should anywhere be able to.
 Even I admit that would be kinda busted.)

 |I promise, FFG cares about Fish People|

 The Rebel version of Trollface is similarly built.
 With the Bright Hope Title and Major Derlin, you're canceling out 2 damage a turn, and if you want to add in Slicer Tools?
 Go for it, it's great.
 Put Cracken on another ship there and keep removing dice and damage as fast as you can.
 You can also put Bright Hope and Lando on a ship to keep it alive, but you're still kinda asking for some trouble should you get stuck in a place you don't want to be (and you're paying several points to keep a flotilla alive for some reason, instead of a better ship for Lando).
 It's still a valid tactic, though, if you're skirting the outside of the battlefield.
 Which brings me to a small "How to Use" section....